MMax337/MMax337.github.io/markdown/languages/MATLAB.md

 - MATLAB and Simulink are used as fundamental modeling and simulation tools for research and development wherever engineering and science are applied.

 ### AI Joke:
 - Why did the MATLAB programmer break up with their partner?
-Because they couldn't find the right "function" in the relationship!
+Because they had too many "issues" to solve!

 ### [Documentation](https://www.mathworks.com/help/matlab/learn_matlab/help.html)